yeehazerog/raspi-ansible/README.md

 In order to use Docker and Ansible, 'docker-py' needs to be available on the Ansible host 'pip install 'docker-py>=1.7.0'', and 'docker-compose' is needed as well 'pip install 'docker-compose>=1.7.0''.

+> Thanks to [Nick Janetakis ansible-docker](https://github.com/nickjj/ansible-docker) which provides an excellent source for the setup of docker.

+A role is added to ansible 'docker' which installs docker on the raspberry.
+The sources for information are stated in the respective yml files (e.g. where to find the apt key for docker)

 ## Interfaces to crypto exchanges

 Thanks to the amazing code published as [CCXT – CryptoCurrency eXchange Trading Library](https://github.com/ccxt/ccxt) the basis for getting the needed data is found.
 This section will deal with the addition of the relevant parts of that codebase.